Alerting & On-Call — Observability & Reliability

 Key Points for API Gateway

-- Single entry point for all client requests — centralizes cross-cutting concerns
+- Single entry point for all client requests, centralizing cross-cutting concerns like auth and rate limiting

 - Can aggregate multiple microservice calls into a single client response